-Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2015, assuming the Reorganization occurred on such date \$ 1.76 Pro forma increase in historical net tangible book value per share attributable to pro forma adjustments described in preceding paragraphs (0.01) Pro forma net tangible book value per share as of June 30, 2015 1.75 Increase in pro forma net tangible book value per share attributable to investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of September 30, 2015 \$ 16.61 Pro forma decrease in historical net tangible book value per share attributable to pro forma adjustments described in preceding paragraphs (14.98) Pro forma net tangible book value per share as of September 30, 2015 1.63 Increase in pro forma net tangible book value per share attributable to investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$

-If the underwriters exercise their option to purchase additional shares of common stock in this offering in full at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering per share to investors in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares of common stock in this offering in full at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value would be \$ per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be \$ per share.

 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors participating in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.
-Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us would increase (decrease) the pro forma as adjusted net tangible book value by

-\$ per share and the dilution to investors participating in this offering by \$ per share, assuming the assumed initial public offering price of

-\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares offered by us would increase (decrease) the pro forma as adjusted net tangible book value by per share and the dilution to investors participating in this offering by per share, assuming the assumed initial public offering price of per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.

-The following table summarizes, on a proforma as adjusted basis, as of June 30, 2015, the difference between the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by investors in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis, as of September 30, 2015, the difference between the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by investors in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.